Russian local elections test Putin's grip

 "New residents were registered early this morning, somehow they received local registration overnight," she said at a polling station.
 Opinion polls gave her little chance against the United Russia-backed candidate for mayor, Oleg Shakhov.

-The regional election commission chief dismissed Chirikova's allegations and Shakhov, the acting mayor, said she should "learn to lose gracefully ... at the polling places I've visited everything is going very calmly and in line with the law."
+The regional election commission chief dismissed Chirikova's allegations and Shakhov said she should "learn to lose gracefully," Interfax news agency reported.

-In the capital of the Altai region, Barnaul, where Ryzhkov was standing, Kremlin opponents said they suspected many people were voting at multiple polling stations and that voter rolls had been illegally inflated to ensure more support for United Russia.
+In the Altai region capital, Barnaul, where Ryzhkov was standing, Kremlin opponents said they suspected many people were voting at multiple polling places and that voter rolls had been illegally inflated to ensure more support for United Russia.

 Central Election Commission head Vladimir Churov ordered officials to look into the accusations.